-Withdrawal from a course is done by submitting a course change (add/drop) form, or letter (containing all the relevant information from an add/drop forms) to the Registrar.
+Withdrawal from a course is done by submitting a Course Change (add/drop) form, or letter (containing all the relevant information) to the Registrar.
 Distance Learning students must complete Distance Learning procedures or inform the Registrar's Office in writing.
 The official date of withdrawal is the date the form or letter is received and date stamped in the Registrar's Office.

-Please refer to the table Academic Course Add/Drop Dates 2009-2010 on page 6.
+Please refer to the Academic Course Add/Drop Dates 2010-2011 on page 7.

 Students who withdraw from a course after these dates or who do not complete the course requirements will automatically receive failures.
-Consideration will be given by the appropriate dean to students who are forced to withdraw past the deadlines due to exceptional circumstances.
-(See regulations governing "WP" grades on page 19)
+Consideration will be given by the appropriate Dean to students who are forced to withdraw past the deadlines due to exceptional circumstances.
+See regulations governing "WP" grades on page 18.